The Statistical Complexity of Interactive Decision Making: A Theory of Learnability for Interactive Decision Making

 \subsubsection{When are the Upper and Lower Bounds Tight?}

-The lower and upper bounds from \pref{thm:lower_main,thm:lower_main_expectation,thm:upper_main} have a nearly identical functional form, with the main differences involving localization, model estimation complexity, and convexity.
-In what follows, we discuss each of these gaps and the extent to which they can be closed.
+The lower and upper bounds from \pref{thm:lower_main,thm:lower_main_expectation,thm:upper_main} have a similar functional form, with the main differences involving localization, model estimation complexity, and convexity.
+In what follows, we discuss each of these gaps, highlight improvements obtained in follow-up work \citep{foster2023tight}, and discuss further opportunities for improvement.
+See \cref{sec:related} for additional discussion of subsequent work.

-\paragraph{Localization} Both \pref{thm:lower_main} and \pref{thm:upper_main} depend on the \CompText for the localized model class $\cMloc[\veps](\Mbar)$ rather than the full model class.
-The localization radius in the upper bound is larger than that of the lower bound (in the non-trivial parameter regime $\gamma\in[1, T]$), and we suspect it can be tightened through more sophisticated arguments.
+\paragraph{Localization and in-expectation lower bounds} Both \pref{thm:lower_main} and \pref{thm:upper_main} depend on the \CompText for the localized model class $\cMloc[\veps](\Mbar)$ rather than the full model class.
+The localization radius in the upper bound is larger than that of the lower bound, which can lead to looseness for some classes (see \citet{foster2023tight} for an example).
+The follow-up work of \cite{foster2023tight} obtains matching upper and lower bounds that remove this issue by working with a ``constrained'' variant of the \CompShort.\footnote{Informally, the constrained DEC replaces the soft penalty term of $-\gamma \En_{\pi\sim p}\brk*{\Dhels{M(\pi)}{\Mbar(\pi)}}$ with a hard constraint of the form $\En_{\pi\sim p}\brk*{\Dhels{M(\pi)}{\Mbar(\pi)}}\leq \veps$.} As shown in \citet{foster2023tight}, the constrained DEC is equivalent to the form of the localized \CompShort appearing in \cref{thm:lower_main} under mild regularity conditions, indicating that this form of the \CompShort is fundamental, and \cref{thm:upper_main} can be tightened.

+Next, let us discuss the connection between localization and in-expectation (versus in-probability) lower bounds. \pref{thm:lower_main_expectation} provides lower bounds based on the \CompShort for expected regret, but relies the $L_{\infty}$ notion of localization in \pref{eq:localized_infinity}.
+While this notion suffices to derive the lower bounds in \pref{table:lower}, it is not difficult to construct examples where $L_{\infty}$-localization is too loose, where the lower bound cannot be achieved (in contrast to the weaker notion of localization in \pref{eq:localized}, which is achieved by \pref{alg:main}).
+The improvements obtained in \cite{foster2023tight} lead to lower bounds that simultaneously obtain the favorable notion of localization in \cref{thm:lower_main}, yet hold in expectation.